telliott99/Pi/README.md

 - All previous versions of Stretch are [here](http://downloads.raspberrypi.org/raspbian/images/)
 - Stretch-Lite is [here](http://downloads.raspberrypi.org/raspbian_lite/images/)

 If you have a dedicated monitor and want a Desktop, it's probably just as easy to use the GUI tools to do the setup.
-If you don't have a Desktop (you're using Lite), or you find yourself installing repeatedly, there ways to automate much of the process, see below.
+If you don't have a Desktop (you're using Lite), or you find yourself installing repeatedly, there are ways to automate much of the process, see below.

 #### Stretch + Desktop configuration